sunnysideup/npm-page-favourites-bookmarker/README.md

 # @sunnysideup/npm-page-favourites-bookmarker

-Tiny in-page bookmark manager with a heart button, overlay list, and optional server sync (email/phone verification supported).
+Tiny in-page bookmark manager with a heart button, overlay list, and optional server sync including a "share list" functionality.

 ## Features

-- Heart button on every page to toggle bookmark (saves URL + title).
+- Heart button on every page to toggle bookmark (saves URL, title, image and description).
 - Overlay list of bookmarks (hotkey toggle), with remove and drag-to-sort.
-- Uses `localStorage` or `sessionStorage`.
+- Uses `local storage` or `session storage`.
 - Optional server sync:
   - Sends events on add/remove/sort.
-  - If logged in, it can sync with existing lists
+  - If logged in, it can sync with existing list from user

-- Zero dependencies, plain ESM.
+- Very limited dependencies, plain ESM.

 ## Install